pypa/build/docs/reference/cli.rst

 built from the sdist.
 If this is undesirable, you can pass ``--sdist`` and/or ``--wheel`` to build distributions independently of each other.

+The positional ``srcdir`` argument also accepts a ``.tar.gz`` source distribution.
+Build checks the filename and the presence of ``PKG-INFO``, extracts the archive into a temporary directory, and runs the wheel build against the extracted source.
+The default ``--outdir`` is the directory containing the archive. ``--sdist`` errors against an archive, since the archive already is an sdist.

 .. sphinx_argparse_cli::
     :module: build.__main__
     :func: main_parser